r-mccarty/bed-presence-sensor/docs/phase1-completion-steps.md

 # Phase 1 Completion Steps

+> **Note:** This historical checklist remains for deep detail.
+For a consolidated Phase 1–3 scorecard, see
+> `docs/development-scorecard.md`.

 This document outlines the remaining tasks to complete Phase 1 implementation of the bed presence detection system.

 ## Phase 1 Changelog